Helmuth von Maltzahn

+Life

 Maltzahn was born in Gültz in the Prussian Province of Pomerania.
-After finishing school he studied law in Erlangen, Heidelberg, and Berlin.
-He began his career as an assessor, but in 1867 he decided to dedicate himself to the administration of his own estate.
-In the years 1868 to 1872 he built Schloss Gültz, a manor house in the classical style.
+After finishing school, he studied law in Erlangen, Heidelberg, and Berlin.
+He began his career as an Assessor, but in 1867 he decided to dedicate himself to the administration of his own estate.
+In the years 1868 to 1872, he built Schloss Gültz, a manor house in the classical style.

 Maltzahn participated in the Austro-Prussian War (1866) and the Franco-Prussian War (1870–71) as a cavalry officer.
-In 1871 he became a member of the Reichstag for the constituency of Anklam-Demmin, and was made chairman of the household committee.
+In 1871, he became a member of the Reichstag for the constituency of Anklam-Demmin, and was made chairman of the household committee.
 In 1875, he received the title Freiherr.
-From 1888 to 1893, he was Finance Minister of the German Empire.
-In 1900 he took over the task of Oberpräsident of Pomerania in Stettin (Szczecin) and held this office until 1911.
+From 1888 to 1893, he was finance minister of the German Empire.
+In 1900, he was appointed to the post of Oberpräsident of Pomerania in Stettin (Szczecin) and held this office until 1911.

 Honours

 He received the following orders and decorations: